John A. Frazier

 Captain John Aldridge Frazier (July 18, 1833 – July 16, 1899) was a merchant seaman and farmer who was one of the founders of the city of Carlsbad, California.
 His discovery of artesian springs with mineral water led to the creation of the Carlsbad Mineral Springs Hotel & Spa.

 Biography

 John A. Frazier was born in Westerly, Rhode Island, going to sea with his uncle at the age of thirteen.
 He was issued his U.S Seaman's Protection Certificate in 1855 and served as a merchant seaman.
-In 1881, he moved with and his wife and six children to the area that would become Vista, California.
+He married his first wife in Lake County, California in 1862.
+He moved his family to Nye County, Nevada where he was a Justice of the Peace until 1868.
+His wife died post-partum after their 9th child.
+In 1881, he moved with and his second wife and six children to the area that would become Vista, California.
 He applied to open a post office in September 1882, as the closest post offices were in Encinitas or near the Mission San Luis Rey de Francia.
 Post offices at that time named for the area, and he applied under the name Frazier’s Crossing.
 The name was rejected, as there already was a Frazier in California, as was Buena Vista.
 Vista was the name finally permitted and Frazier became the first postmaster of Vista in October 1882.
 He served until November 1886.